telepresenceio/telepresence/docs/tutorials/java.md

 Let's build the command step by step.

-* `telepresence` We run `Telepresence`!
+* `telepresence` Runs `Telepresence`!
-* `--swap-deployment foo` this assumes we already have a `foo` deployment running in our clusters.
+* `--swap-deployment foo` Assumes we already have a `foo` deployment running in our clusters.
 For different options check the documentation!
 * `--docker-run` Tells `Telepresence` to run a Docker containers
 * `--rm` Tells Docker to discard our image when it terminates (no need to clutter your computer)
-* `-v$(pwd):/build` We mount the current directory (result of the `pwd` command) into a `/build` folder inside the Docker container.
+* `-v$(pwd):/build` Mounts the current directory (result of the `pwd` command) into a `/build` folder inside the Docker container.
 This is where your source code will be; in this case used by Maven.
-* `-v $HOME/.m2/repository:/m2` We mount the Maven cache folder so we don't have to download Maven artifacts every time we run the container
+* `-v $HOME/.m2/repository:/m2` Mounts the Maven cache folder so we don't have to download Maven artifacts every time we run the container
 * `-p 8080:8080` That's optional.
 If your container is running a server on, for example, port `8080`, you can map that port if you need to make requests to your service directly
 * `maven:3.5.3-jdk-8-slim` That's the image which we will use to build and run our service.
 Here this is a prebuilt image containing Maven and Java 8.
 Use any other image to match your need
-* `mvn -Dmaven.repo.local=/m2 -f /build spring-boot:run` This is the command that the Docker container should run.
+* `mvn -Dmaven.repo.local=/m2 -f /build spring-boot:run` Command to be run in the Docker container.
 Here it uses the Spring Boot Maven plugin but you can use whatever command required by your build tool.
-We tell maven to point to the mounted repository cache and where the source code is
+It tells maven to point to the mounted repository cache and where the source code located

 And that's it!
 You can easily create a `telepresence.sh` file in the root of your project with the following: